NetEngSam/NetEngSam/README.md

 <p>
   <em>
-    Cisco certified Network Engineer with a passion for creating reliable, secure, and automated networks.
+    Network Engineer with a passion for
+    creating reliable, secure, and automated networks.
 Always learning.
   </em>
 </p>